TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 KnowRoaming is a complex system; involving partner networks, a SIM Sticker, the mobile OS and an app, there is a lot to teach the user and coach them through set up.

-When a user finishes the registration process (also redesigned), they are presented with a short tutorial, explaining the three phases, and how to know they are _Ready to Roam_.
+When a user finishes the registration process, they are presented with a short tutorial, explaining the three phases, and how to know they are _Ready to Roam_.

 <figure class='folio_image' id='totorial'>
 <a target='_blank'>